Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Numerical examples

 In this subsection, we examine the effect of the Lagrange multiplier $\mu$ on the stress constraint and the parameters $\alpha$ and $\beta$ in the objective function on the resulting optimal configurations.
-We set 20 conditions as listed in Table \ref{tab:inv_disp}.
-Figure \ref{fig:def_inv_mu} presents the deformation diagram of conditions (q) and (t), while Figure \ref{fig:inv_mu} illustrates the optimal configuration of the displacement inverter for each condition.
+We set 15 conditions as listed in Table \ref{tab:inv_disp}.
+Figure \ref{fig:def_inv_mu} presents the deformation diagram of conditions (m) and (o), while Figure \ref{fig:inv_mu} illustrates the optimal configuration of the displacement inverter for each condition.
 In Figure \ref{fig:inv_mu}, the dark blue domain represents the material domain.
 Figure \ref{fig:mises_inv_mu} presents the distribution of the von Mises stress for each condition.
+Figure \ref{fig:inv_conce} presents the enlarged view of the distribution of the von Mises stress at the same area in conditions (m) and (o).

 As illustrated in Table \ref{tab:inv_disp}, $U_o$ is positive in all conditions, whereas it is negative in the initial structure.
 This indicates that output port $\Gamma_{out}$ is displaced in the direction of output vector $\bm{e}$.
 First, we discuss the effects of $\alpha$ and $\beta$.
 For the same value of $\mu$, the values of $U_o$ and $U_i$ are smaller when $\alpha > \beta$ than when $\alpha = \beta$.
 This indicates that the condition $\alpha > \beta$ increases the denominator of the objective function; that is, the optimization procedure tends to maximize the stiffness against the input force.
 Furthermore, for the same value of $\mu$, $U_o$ and $U_i$ increasing when $\beta > \alpha$.
 This signifies that the condition $\beta > \alpha$ tends to increase the numerator of the objective function; that is, the optimization procedure tends to maximize the output displacement.
 The above results indicate that the effects of parameters $\alpha$ and $\beta$ are as assumed in Section \ref{subsec:prop}.